networknt/light-4j/docs/content/other/info.md

 info.yml
 ```
-description: Server info endpoint that can output environment and component along with configuration
+# Server info endpoint that can output environment and component along with configuration

+# Indicate if the server info is enable or not.
 enableServerInfo: true
 ```